Our Local Nature Grant Scheme

 We don't!

-The awardees will be selected by an online Youth Panel made up of 16-18 year olds across the country.
+The awardees will be selected by a Youth Panel made up of 16–18-year-olds.
 The Youth Panel will review all applications and come to a decision, facilitated by the Society's Education Manager.
-The Youth Panel will also be encouraged to meet with the successful applicants to see impact first hand.
+The Youth Panel will also be encouraged to meet with the successful applicants to see the projects' impact first hand.

 The Panel will be guided by these criteria: